ScriptureExamined/NovawrightStudios/_posts/2026-03-30-why-players-quit-your-game.md

 **the early game is the game.**

 They don’t know what’s coming later.
 So the core appeal needs to be visible early.

-Not everything at once—but enough to show what makes the experience unique.
+Not everything at once, but enough to show what makes the experience unique.

 ---